mworion/MountWizzard4/docs/source/install/python.rst

 There is a video on youtube with the install process python: https://youtu.be/xJxpx_SmrVc.

 .. note::
-    On windows there are some new features from 0.170.4 on which supports comet, earth rotation and asteroids update for the mount.
+    On windows there are some new features which supports comet, earth rotation and asteroids update for the mount.
 These functions are available from python 3.8.2 on.
-Earlier versions run have issues.
+Earlier python versions have issues.
 If you would like to upgrade an older python installation, please see the comments below for windows.
 On other OS there is no need for doing that.